Ematicexternal/doc/_posts/2017-07-31-ecommerce-plugins-magento-2-x.md

 # Ematic.js module for Magento 2.x

-## Installation
+## Manual Installation

-### Manually

-To install the module manually, follow these steps:
+Do the following steps to install the module manually:

-1. Connect to your website via SSH
+1. Connect to your website via SSH.
-2. Go to the root folder of your Magento 2 web site
+2. Go to the root folder of your Magento 2 web site.
-3. Execute the commands in the box below
+3. Execute the commands in the box below.
-4. Login to you Magento 2 admin panel
+4. Log in to you Magento 2 Admin panel.
-5. Proceed to module configuration
+5. Proceed to configuring your module.

-Commands (step 3):
+Commands (Step 3):

     wget http://api.ematicsolutions.com/v1/plugins/dist/ematicsolutions_ematicjs_v1.0.2-mage2.zip
     mkdir -p ./app/code/Ematicsolutions/Ematicjs